I506dk/ADACCT/README.md

 - Pulls all user's email addresses from the Active Directory
 - Uses HaveIBeenPwned's api to check each email address for compromise
 - Compromised users can be printed to the screen or emailed
-- (Ab)Uses AD Replication to pull all NTLM hashes from the Domain Controller (Requires Admin credentials for Domain Controller)
+- (Ab)Uses AD Replication to pull all NTLM hashes from the Domain Controller (Requires Domain Admin credentials)
 - Compares user hashes against HaveIBeenPwned's compromised hash file
-- The script checks system memory and aims for 70-80% usage so that a single machine doesn't crash
+- The script checks free system memory and only allocates 75% of that memory for script utilization
 - Option to save API key, Email address credentials, and Domain Admin credentials to file using Windows DPAPI
+- Import_credentials and Export_credentials fucntions are pythonic implementations of Powershell's Import-Clixml and Export-Clixml commandlets

 ## Dependencies
 - [Psutil](https://pypi.org/project/psutil/) - Cross-platform lib for process and system monitoring in Python